 Biosecurity for Wales

-The legacy of Biosecurity for LIFE (B4L) is a measurable improvement in biosecurity practice across all 42 UK Special Protection Areas (SPAs) designated for breeding seabirds and that these globally significant seabird populations are now better protected against the threat of invasive mammalian predators such as rats and mink, but we cannot be complacent.
+The legacy of Biosecurity for LIFE is a measurable improvement in biosecurity practice across all 42 UK Special Protection Areas (SPAs) designated for breeding seabirds.
+These globally significant seabird populations are now better protected against the threat of invasive mammalian predators, such as rats and mink, but we cannot be complacent.

-Whilst on land seabirds have very little defence against mammalian predators, because of this they tend to choose nesting sites which are inaccessible to these predators, often offshore islands.
 When these predators are introduced to seabird islands they devastate island seabird colonies, unfortunately they are known to reach new islands regularly.
-During B4L alone 25 incursion incidents were reported just on the islands included in the project, ranging from shipwrecks and cargo spills to invasive predators found on island or jumping ashore from vessels.
+Over 40 biosecurity incursions were reported on islands designated as Special Protection Areas (SPA) for breeding seabirds around the UK since 2018 alone, ranging from shipwrecks and cargo spills to invasive predators found on island or jumping ashore from vessels.

 Seabirds in Wales

-Wales’ responsibility for the fate of UK seabirds has never been greater, while many seabird populations have been declining, some seabird species in Wales have maintained their populations (prior to the current avian flu outbreak).
+Wales’ responsibility for the fate of UK seabirds has never been greater, while many seabird populations around the world have been declining, some seabird species in Wales have maintained or even increased their populations.

 Biosecurity for Wales